 Where can I find a car seat installation check in Oklahoma?

 The Oklahoma Highway Safety Office and various health organizations offer car seat installation checks and support throughout the state.

 Car Seat Safety Tips

+When using a car seat, you must fit it correctly to ensure your child is safe.
+These car seat safety tips will help you to make sure that you are using your car seat properly at all times.
 The biggest mistake that parents make is not fastening the straps tightly enough.
-You want your child to be comfortable, but the straps are there to keep your child secure, and if you don’t tighten them properly, it is unsafe.
-As long as you are using a good quality car seat, the straps will not hurt your child.
-If you are unsure how to tighten the straps, this video will walk you through the process.
+You want your child to be comfortable, but the straps keep your child secure, and if you don’t tighten them properly, it is unsafe.
+If you use a good car seat, the straps will not hurt your child.
+If you are unsure how to tighten the belts, this video will walk you through the process.